aminch/8-bit-pc-pi-compile/README.md

 # VICE Pi Compile Makefile

+This make file is designed to be used from a Raspberry Pi OS Lite (64-bit) clean installation and install Vice 3.9 and set it to auto start on boot.
+It's been designed to work best with a Pi400 or Pi500.

 ## Getting Started: Flashing Raspberry Pi OS Lite

 1. **Download and Install Raspberry Pi Imager**